Page-bottom layout change on the way. Details here.

 - They HATE injustice with a passion.
 Even if they're not actively heroes, seeing some kind of injustice committed before them is a surefire Berserk Button.
-A an extension of this attitude is that they usually have Papa Wolf and Wife-Basher Basher tendencies: it is not a good idea to hurt a kid or a woman in front of a character named Ryuu.
+An extension of this attitude is that they usually have Papa Wolf and Wife-Basher Basher tendencies: it is not a good idea to hurt a kid or a woman in front of a character named Ryu.

 - They tend to have a rivalry with another character.
 The rival, to fit the pattern, tends to be associated with the tiger.

-Do keep in mind that this is not universal (for example, Ryuu Soma of Argento Soma
+Do keep in mind that this is not universal (for example, Ryu Soma of Argento Soma

 The correct pronunciation is difficult for anyone who isn't a native Japanese speaker — the "r" is actually a sound halfway between r and l, with a "pop" at the end.
 Pronouncing it "Dyoo" is a close approximation — it would sound a little off to a native speaker, but not as much as "Ree-oo".
 "Rye-oo" should only be used if you are already bread

-- Ryuu from Street Fighter.
+- Ryu from Street Fighter.
 His rival is Sagat, who's associated with the tiger.

 - Although the kanji used to spell Ryu's name in promotional materials for the original Street Fighter stood for "prosperity", not "dragon".

-- Ryuu, Raoh's son from Fist of the North Star.
+- Ryu, Raoh's son from Fist of the North Star.

-- Ryuuhaku Todou of Art Of Fighting / The King Of Fighters.
+- Ryuhaku Todou of Art of Fighting / The King of Fighters.

-- Ryuu from Breath of Fire.
+- Ryu from Breath of Fire.
 Many of his companions are tiger-themed to contrast with him, and, well, he's a literal dragon.